guillermo-musumeci/azure-ai-search-test-dotnet/README.md

 # Azure AI Search Test on C#

-Code to test Azure AI Search:
+Code to test Azure AI Search with Azure Storage Account Data Source:

 - Create an Index
 - Create a Data Source using Azure Storage Account